anthonyreydel/studylife/ws2023/proseminarMedieninformatik/presentation_slides_notes.md

 -   Mixed Reality is all about interaction.
 In its User Interface design, every interaction between every element should be considered.
 That's why I call it "Permutation of Interactions".

--    My literature review focuses on the User Interface Design in Mixed Reality.
-The studies that I've collected in this field can be classified based on the permutation of two keywords, the User and UI.
+-    My literature review focuses on the User Interface Design in Mixed Reality, and it's based on the permutation of two keywords, the User and UI.

--   Some studies focus on the relation between the user and the UI, namely, how should users interact with the Mixed Reality?
-How should users move, select or pick up?
-With gestures?
-Voices?
-Or some external devices?
+-   The majority of the studies focus on the relation between the user and the UI.
+Namely, how should the user use the UI to interact with the Mixed Reality World?

--   Some studies focus on how to deal with different user conditions.
+-   Some other studies focus on how to deal with different user conditions.
 What if there are more than one user?
 Because there has to be more than one user.
-And different users have different needs.
+And different users have different needs.Some users might have accessibility requirements; some users might have to collaborate remotely with each other.

--   And some studies focus on how to deal with the complexity of User Interfaces themselves.
+-   And there are a few studies focusing on how to deal with the complexity of User Interfaces themselves.
 Every possible way that can help a user interact with the Mixed Reality, could also hinder it.
 How should we present the rich information and choices, correctly?

 -   This sums up my findings, or my questions, so far.
-In the following steps I'll try to refine this into a more specific thema.
 Thank you for your listening.